RivinHD/Tsunami-Simulation/docs_sphinx/submissions/individual_phase.rst

 **Week 4: Optimization and Validation**

-Optimize data structures and computation for efficiency.
+Optimize data structures and computation for efficiency and apply masking.
 Validate the simulation results with established benchmarks.
 Implement ParaView integration for visualization of adaptive meshes.